Top 9 Beard Grooming Tips

 You need to clean your beard with a proper beard shampoo.
 The hair on your chin needs to be washed just like the hair on the top of your head, and if you’re a messy eater, it probably needs an even more thorough scrub down.
 A simple rinse isn’t going to be sufficient especially if you have a full, proper beard.
 You’ll need to shampoo it to make sure you wash out the excess grime and oil that collects naturally over the course of the day.

 Currently, I’m using the Polished Gentleman Shampoo, which is pictured above.
 Truth be told, I purchased it because the description on the back is absolutely hilarious.
 However, it does help thicken my beard and keep it full and healthy.
-I’ve used a few beard shampoos in the past as well though.
+I’ve used a few beard shampoos in the past as well though, some of them mentioned in this beard grooming tips writeup.
 Professor Fuzzworthy’s on Amazon.comproducts are always a safe bet.
 I particularly like their shampoo because it’s nourishing enough that I can sometimes get away without any conditioning balm.

 If you want an entire grooming kit, check out the Fulllight Tech Beard Grooming Kit from Amazon.com.
 It comes with conditioning balm, beard oil, and a wooden comb–pretty much everything you could possibly need!